in2code-de/luxletter/readme.md

 ## Introduction

+Email marketing tool in TYPO3.
 Just build and send newsletters to your customers.
 This extension does not need EXT:lux but works together with the marketing automation tool for TYPO3.

 ## Screenshots